Sarasota County commissioners approve jail diversion option

-SARASOTA — In the first meeting after its annual summer break, Sarasota County commissioners made some final tweaks to the proposed budget for next year one of which will implement a new pilot program to divert offenders from the chronically overcrowded county jail.
+SARASOTA — Sarasota County commissioners made some final tweaks to the proposed budget for next year one of which will implement a new pilot program to divert offenders from the chronically overcrowded county jail.

 The program, which received the full endorsement of the Criminal Justice Commission, calls for the development of a 40-bed secured residential treatment and re-entry program for three years at an annual cost of $3.8 million, plus another $500,000 to harden the facility.